 - you will stay in hospital for 1 night

-- you will have pain relieving medications to keep you comfortable
+- you will have pain relieving weight loss medications to keep you comfortable

 - you will be given instructions to follow regarding wound care, diet and activity